websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/specifying-dependencies.md

     }
     ```

-1. Deploy your module and check for unsatisfied package dependencies, by using [Gogo Shell commands](../using-the-gogo-shell.md) or browsing the logs.
+1. Deploy your module and check for unsatisfied package dependencies by using [Gogo Shell commands](../using-the-gogo-shell.md) or browsing the logs.

 1. If you have unsatisfied dependencies, resolve them:

-    **For module dependencies,** deploy such modules.
+    **For module dependencies,** deploy the needed modules.
 Please see [Installing and Managing Apps](../../../system-administration/installing-and-managing-apps/getting-started/installing-and-managing-apps.md) for more information.

     **For library dependencies,** follow the instructions at [Resolving Third Party Library Dependencies](./resolving-third-party-library-package-dependencies.md).